M1 Finance vs. Wealthfront: Which Robo-Advisor Wins?

 At a glance

 - Best for self-directed investors: M1 Finance.
-M1 Finance lets you easily create custom ESG portfolios, buy fractional shares and borrow against your investments at cheaper rates
+M1 Finance lets you easily create custom portfolios, buy fractional shares and borrow against your investments at cheaper rates

 - Best for low fees: M1 Finance.
 M1 Finance doesn’t charge account management fees